-There is a $35 charge for an individual consultation.
-There is no charge for group consultations.
+There is a $50 charge for all travel consultations.
 There are additional charges for vaccines and medications received at the Student Health Service.
 If you have Student Blue insurance, any fees at Student Health Services may be covered under the plan.
-If you do not have Student Blue insurance, fees may be paid at the time of your visit (SHS accepts cash, check, or credit card) or may be sent to your student account.
+If you do not have Student Blue insurance, fees may be paid at the time of your visit (SHS accepts cash or credit card) or may be sent to your student account.

 Faculty and Staff

 Faculty and Staff members are welcome to use SHS Travel Clinic; however, charges must be paid at the time of the visit.
 Student Health Service will provide documentation for individuals to submit to their insurance company for reimbursement.